The Top Free Tools for Legal Research

 6 Free legal search engines and databases

-Specifically, the combination of more legal resources being digitized and the development of new technologies means that there’s now an overwhelming amount of legal information that can be found online.
+Specifically, the combination of more legal resources being digitised and the development of new technologies means that there’s now an overwhelming amount of legal information that can be found online.
 In addition to being significantly easier to access, many of these legal research resources are available online at no cost.

 Below, we’ve curated seven of the best free search engines and databases to help you sort through the information to find exactly what you need for your legal research: